Astroolean/BO2-Zombies-Town-AI-Premade-Pack/README.md

 - Revamping `custom_gamble.gsc` with gambling mode switching, layered debt system, and updated reward mechanics.
 - Improving HUD prompts and interaction controls for gambling.

 These improvements bring deeper gameplay mechanics, clearer feedback, and a more polished user experience.
-A special thanks to @SniperCHYF25 for helping make this possible with what he created.

 ---
 I plan to keep experimenting and pushing what *Town* can be with AI and community help.